kruzer/mhflasher/README.md

 ### Prerequisites
 - An Android device running Android 29 or higher.
-- Access to a Wi-Fi network.
 - A Magic Home device with a BL602 chip within range.

 ### Installation
-1. Download the latest release of Magic Home Flasher from the [Releases](https://github.com/yourgithub/MagicHomeFlasher/releases) section on GitHub.
+1. Download the latest release of Magic Home Flasher from the [Releases](https://github.com/kruzer/mhflasher/releases) section on GitHub.
 2. Install the APK on your Android device.
 You may need to enable installation from unknown sources in your device settings.

 ### Usage